Kroxyl/TerminologyM2TAL-DG/README.md

 Check https://github.com/flairNLP/flair for more informations about this framework.

-First, we load our Training Data which come from our own sequence labeling Dataset (created with the first rule-based identification system).
-The column format is constitute by two column, the first column is the word itself and the second is the IOB-annotated tags for Terms.
+First, we load our Training Data which come from our own Sequence Labeling Dataset (created with the first rule-based identification system).
+The column format is constituted by two columns.
+The first column is the word itself and the second is the IOB-annotated tags for Terms.
 Empty line separates sentences.
 To read such a dataset, define the column structure as a dictionary and instantiate a "ColumnCorpus".

 This gives you a Corpus object that contains the train, dev and test splits, each has a list of Sentence.